JoshGumperz/work-day-scheduler/README.md

 ## Getting Started

 I've included a screenshot of what the site looks like.
-The site is also linked below so feel free to take a look!
+The site is also linked below so feel free to take a look.
-Please note the different aspects of the dynamically updating time-based interface, such as:
+Main features include:
-- Date and day of week listed on header
+- Dynamically updated date and day of week listed on header
 - Any text input into one of the input fields remains after page reload
 ![Screenshot](https://i.imgur.com/DJt4Hi1.png)